MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/manage-marketing-instances.md

 ---
-title: "Manage marketing instances (Dynamics 365 for Marketing) | Microsoft Docs  "
+title: "Manage marketing instances (Dynamics 365 for Marketing) | Microsoft Docs"
 description: "How to copy a production Dynamics 365 for Marketing instance to a sandbox instance for experiments and testing"
 keywords: administration;admin center;copy;sandbox;instances;backup;recall
 ms.date: 04/01/2019